notothen/LBEG_documentation/ipyrad/README.md

 import ipyrad.analysis as ipa
 import pandas as pd
 ```
-3.Compress your VCF file using those commands in a second cell:
+3. Compress your VCF file using those commands in a second cell:
 ```python
 %%bash